Madison Museum of Contemporary Art: Collection and exhibitions

-Collection

-The permanent collection includes nearly 6,000 objects, comprising one of the nation’s finest collections of Chicago Imagism as well as significant holdings in Mexican Modernist prints, Wisconsin-based artists, and contemporary photography.
+The permanent collection includes nearly 6,000 objects, comprising one of the nation's finest collections of Chicago Imagism as well as significant holdings in Mexican Modernist prints, Wisconsin-based artists, and contemporary photography.
+Depending on current exhibitions, a rotating selection of permanent collection work normally remains on view.

 Of the more than 1,400 artists in MMoCA's permanent collection, included are Romare Bearden, Deborah Butterfield, Alexander Calder, Sonya Clark, Sam Gilliam, Guerrilla Girls, Frida Kahlo, Jin Soo Kim, Jacob Lawrence, Robert Mapplethorpe, Gladys Nilsson, José Clemente Orozco, Ed Paschke, Christina Ramberg, Cindy Sherman, Kiki Smith, Kara Walker, Andy Warhol, John Wilde, and Wesley Willis.

-Depending on current exhibitions, a rotating selection of permanent collection work normally remains on view.

-Exhibitions

 Exhibitions are the cornerstone of MMoCA's public programs and have featured many of the most respected artists of the last century, including Louise Bourgeois, Cecelia Condit, Tacita Dean, Jeffrey Gibson, Jasper Johns, Brad Kahlhamer, Alice Neel, Shirin Neshat, Rashaad Newsome, Georgia O'Keeffe, Claes Oldenburg, Nathaniel Mary Quinn, Robert Rauschenberg, Faith Ringgold, Peter Saul, George Segal, Alec Soth, Frank Stella, Do Ho Suh, and Ursula von Rydingsvard.

+The Wisconsin Triennial is a major exhibition showcasing contemporary artists from Wisconsin.
+It began as a biennial event in 1978 at the Madison Art Center and transitioned to a triennial format in 1987.

-The main galleries, located on the second floor, host the museum's major exhibitions.
+The Main Galleries, located on the second floor, host the museum's major exhibitions.
 The Imprint Gallery, also on the second floor, is a small black box theater dedicated to time-based media, multimedia, and special installations.
-The State Street Gallery on the first floor offers a changing roster of special exhibitions and installations, while The Henry Street Gallery on the lower level presents selections and exhibitions from the museum's permanent collection.
+The State Street Gallery on the first floor offers a changing roster of special exhibitions and installations, while the Henry Street Gallery on the lower level presents selections and exhibitions from the museum's permanent collection.
 The Shop (as in, "workshop"), on the first floor, is dedicated to hosting interactive exhibitions and community events.
-MMoCA's rooftop Sculpture Garden presents major 3D works and installations on a rotating basis in an illuminated, outdoor garden setting.
+MMoCA's Rooftop Sculpture Garden presents major 3D works and installations on a rotating basis in an illuminated, outdoor garden setting.